TTY Console

 TTY console mode

-Note: set the PC keyboard to CAPS Lock, only uppercase is used in the KIM monitor.
+Note: set the PC keyboard to CAPS Lock, only uppercase is used in the KIM monitor itself.

-Note the menu options to record a session, (Load Text to Console) or play (Save text from Console, followed by Stop saving text ) a text file in the console.
+The menu options of the main form have options to record a session, (Load Text to Console) or play (Save text from Console, followed by Stop saving text ) a text file in the console.

 This is in fact the same functionality as a teletype with high speed papertape punch or reader.
 You can use this to load and save Basic programs as ASCII text files.
 Or use the KIM-1 tape routines built in KB9 Basic!